Rage Against the Machine – The Battle of Los Angeles: #724 of best 1,000 albums ever!

 Part I: “Guerrilla Radio”

-“Guerilla Radio” is classic Rage Against the Machine, and by classic I mean it’s incredible.
-It’s arguably roughly in the #6-#8 range of best RATM songs of all time, though that’s a topic for another project (though I’d note that a bunch of songs from the band’s self-titled debut obviously eat up multiple Top 10 slots).
-Incredible hook, amazing Tom Morello guitar work, and the perfect interaction between Zach de la Rocha’s aggressive, politicized hip hop and the band’s crushing metal grooves.
+“Guerrilla Radio” is classic Rage Against the Machine, and by classic I mean it’s incredible.
+It’s roughly in the #6-#8 range of best RATM songs of all time, though that’s a topic for another project (though I’d note that a bunch of songs from the band’s self-titled debut obviously eat up a bunch of Top 10 slots).
+Incredible hook, Morello guitar wizardry, and the perfect interaction between Zach de la Rocha’s aggressive, politicized hip hop and the band’s masterful heavy metal grooves.

-Kind of an interesting music video, by the way, but I wish they’d just purely focus on the band performing.
+The music video’s engaging, but I wish they’d just focus on the band’s performance.

 Part II: “Calm Like a Bomb”

 I have a weird relationship with “Calm Like a Bomb.”
 It’s good.
 It’s really good.
 But it scares me.
 It does.
 It’s just so. damned. crushing.
 It’s one of the heaviest crushing-est songs of all time.
-I have to be in the right mood for me, a Mere Mortal of This Planet, to be able to handle it.
-But, as I say: man is it good.
+I have to be in the right mood to experience it, me being a Mere Mortal of This Planet.
+But as I say: man, it’s good.

 Part III: the rest of The Battle of Los Angeles

-Most of the rest of the album is in the “pretty good” range but doesn’t come close to the heights of the first two “parts.”
-It’s Rage, and for me there’s no bad Rage really, but there’s a reason that this album is (the still super respectable) #724 out of best 1,000 albums ever and not much higher.
-Spoiler, as you might be guessing: there’s more Rage coming on the list.
+Most of the rest of the album is in the solid range but not quite as transcendent as the first two parts.
+It’s Rage, and for me there’s no really bad Rage, but there’s a reason that this album is a still super respectable #724 out of best 1,000 albums ever and not much higher.
+Spoiler: there’s more Rage coming on the list.

 Some stats & info about Rage Against the Machine – The Battle of Los Angeles